Super-Zero/CTP-Hub/README.md

 > All the development will be merged here before master.

  **master**
-> Once in develop and tested, we will merge it to master
+> Once in development AND testing is done, merge it to master

  **personal**
-> When working on our own task, we will branch off to some personal branch.
+> When working on our own task, please branch off to some personal branch.